xxPennyxx/ascii-cse/README.md

 # CSE: A Survival Guide 2022
 ## Everything about GitHub right at your fingertips.
-Go ahead and git started!
+Go ahead and _Git_ started!